Trainer (games): History

 In the 1980s and 1990s, trainers were generally integrated straight into the actual game by cracking groups.
 When the game was first started, the trainer loaded first, asking the player if they wished to cheat and which cheats would like to be enabled.
 Then the code would proceed to load the actual game.
-These embedded trainers came with intros about the groups releasing the game and the trainer often used to showcase the skills of the cracking group demo coding skills.
-Some of these groups focus entirely on their Demoscene today.
+These embedded trainers came with intros about the groups releasing the game and the trainer often used to showcase the skills of the cracking group's demo coding skills.
+Some of these groups focus entirely on their demoscene today.
 In the cracker group release lists and intros, trained games were marked with one or more plus signs after them, one for each option or cheat in the trainer, for example: "the Mega Krew presents: Ms. Astro Chicken++".
 Modern trainers append their titles with a single + or writing "plus" and a number, as many have several functions.
 The number used represents the number of modifications the trainer has available, e.g. 'infinite health' or 'one hit kills'.
 Another difference is the inclusion of game version or digital download source of game.
 For example: "Hitman: Absolution Steam +11 Trainer", "F.E.A.R 3 v 1.3 PLUS 9 Trainer" etc.

 Modern trainers also come as separately downloaded programs.
 Instead of modifying the game's programming directly, they modify values stored in memory.
 In fact, this has become so common that trainers today, by definition, only modify memory; modification to the game's executable is frowned upon and such programs are not considered true trainers but patches instead.